Single Phase Bergeron Model

-This section describes Bergeron single phase transmission line based on a distributed parameter traveling wave model with lumped resistance.
+This section describes a Bergeron single phase transmission line based on a distributed parameter traveling wave model with lumped resistance.

 Figure 3.
 Model of the two-point lossless line